-Built on the humble grave of the fisherman of Galilee, the Basilica was built at the behest of Emperor Constantine around the year 320.
+Built on the humble grave of the fisherman of Galilee, the Basilica was built at the behest of Emperor Constantine around the year 320 A.D.
 It is situated on the Vatican Hill, not far from the Circus of Nero, the place where the first Apostle Peter suffered his martyrdom

 Today’s Basilica, built over Constantine’s, is the expression of the will of the Popes of the Renaissance, who availed themselves of the work of the greatest artists of their time, such as Bramante, Michelangelo, Bernini and Maderno.
 Along a path of art, faith and spirituality, visitors will admire the magnificence of the building, walk down the naves, visit the chapels and admire the beauty of the works of art, which include Michelangelo’s Pietà.
 The visit to the tombs of the Popes in the Vatican Cellars is also not to be missed.